sharmaabhishekk/sharmaabhishekk.github.io/_projects/footage_event_data_sync.md

 ```

 A quick run-through of what's happening: We first make sure the correct directories exist.
 Then we ask the user for the filenames for both the video and the event data, the query (say something like all of Modrić's passes from the first half).
 We next check if a timestamp text file exists for this particular video - if it doesn't we run our `save_kickoff_time` function to create that text file.
 Next step is to run the query and pass along the results of that to the `return_events_ts` function.
 The timestamps we get from there, we pass to the `join_and_save_video` function.
 That function first seeks the video directly to the kick-off time we inferred earlier.
 Then for each event timestamp, it cuts a short part *around* it and saves it in a list.
-Finally it compiles all the clips in the list and saves the resulting video.
+Finally, it compiles all the clips in the list and saves the resulting video.
 If everything works well, this is our final result.

 ### Testing

-Let's give it a spin.
+Let's give this a spin.
 Want to see all of Pogba's passes from the first half?
 Here you go:

 ```python
 $ python main.py -v '2018_Francia_-_Croacia_-_1.mp4' -e 8658 -t 20 -q "player_name == 'Paul Pogba' & type_name == 'Pass' & period == 1"